rksnider/isoDalton/README.md

 # isoDalton
 isoDalton is a program to compute the exact masses found in an isotopic distribution.
-This software is associated with the following paper:
+The software in this repository is associated with the following paper:
 Snider, R.K.
 Efficient Calculation of Exact Mass Isotopic Distributions J Am Soc Mass Spectrom 2007, Vol 18/8 pp. 1511-1515.
 The digital object identifier (DOI) link to paper:  http://dx.doi.org/10.1016/j.jasms.2007.05.016